a-n-rose/ipa-features-from-text/README.md

 1) download the latest name database from the Social Security Administration https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data

-2) unzip the files in a *new* directory with the scripts provided here.
+2) unzip the files in a *new* directory with the scripts provided here. (no other .txt files should be in the directory)

 3) run the "nametxt2csv.py"